NukaGrizz/Fantastic_Umbrella_E-Commerce_Backend/README.md

   ## Usage

   To use this program complete the istallation instructions.
-Then iniate the database using 'npm seed'.
+Then iniate the database using 'npm run seed'.
 Finally from the root directory run 'npm start' in the command line to run the program.

   ## Walkthrough Video & ScreenShot